brucejwardlow/buffsaf-demo/README.md

 1. Install a python environment.
 (I recommend [Anaconda](https://www.anaconda.com/))
 2. Open python prompt.
-3. Install pandas:
+3. Install pandas using the following prompt:
     `pip install pandas`
-4. Install streamlit:
+4. Install streamlit using the following prompt:
     `pip install streamlit`
-5. Run the script:
+5. Run the script using the following prompt:
     `streamlit run buffsaf-demo.py`
 6. See [additional documentation]() for instructions on how to use the program.

+Note: Similar to Juyter Notebook, Streamlit (and this script) creates a local webserver to simplify the UI.
+None of your data is actually uploaded anywhere when using this script.
+Close the python prompt to shut the server down.